zt-9/go-kafka-example/README.md

 Data processing with Apache Kafka, REST API and Redis.

 This project involves processing on-chain blockchain data using Apache Kafka, REST API, and Redis.
 There are three topics: "address", "label" and "transaction".
-Those topics are handled by a single producer and consumer.
+These topics are handled by a single producer and consumer.

 The producer, operating on port 8080, receives REST API requests from users, sending the respective messages to the consumer (port 8081).
-Redis is used as the in-memory database to store this data.
+Redis is used as the in-memory database.

-## Prerequistes
+## Prerequisites
 - docker ([install](https://docs.docker.com/engine/install/))
 ## stack
 - [bitnami/kafka](https://hub.docker.com/r/bitnami/kafka): kafka docker image